kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

 ### Risks and Mitigations

 - Additional default-visible logs may be noisy during repeated failures.
-Use stable fields and rate-limit repeated failure records.
+The feature gate provides an immediate rollback mechanism; stable fields and rate limiting reduce repeated failure records while it is enabled.
 - The change could accidentally alter retry behavior.
 Tests must verify existing retry count, backoff, and successful retry behavior.
 - Timeout and cancellation are intentionally deferred because they require a